thriveweb/sailinginparadise/content/defaultPages/2023-05-26-charter-guest-brief.md

   Please find a map below of the current vessel locations.

-  If you can’t find us you can always call us and we will be happy to guide you.
+  If you can’t find us you can always call us on 0438 915 222 and we will be happy to guide you.

   ![](https://ucarecdn.com/0a433e7a-742b-40b6-aaf5-bc566d5d7a73/)